 Public schools in Washington are part of a complex and diverse system.
-Here's a primer to get you started on understanding how it works and how we can get every kid graduated from high school prepared for career or college or both.
+Here's a primer to get you started on understanding how it works and how we can ensure every student graduates from high school prepared for career or college or both.

 - WA has a top economy, middle of the road education spending, and poor graduation rates.

 - Understanding how that money is spent is key.

 - There are four sources of funding for schools: state, local, and federal government, plus school fees.